FAQs about how face ticket works

 Additionally, if there is a need to provide a valid alternative to the face ticket, our face recognition service is capable of recognizing and validating tickets using a QR code.
 This functionality is available from the same camera used for face recognition.
 Users simply need to display the QR code instead of their face.

+Fans can conveniently access game and seat information in the confirmation email sent after verification and payment.
 Furthermore, at the moment of entry, a feedback display at the gate reminds fans about the location of their seats.

 If a fan purchases a face ticket, it needs to be validated either with a selfie or through complete eKYC, which includes document scanning and a selfie.
 This validation can occur either before or after the purchase.